|

 - Alastair

-Reynolds: The two words most used to describe his writing seem to
+Reynolds: The two words most used to describe his writing

 be "space opera", which implies a few things that I don't necessarily

 get.
-But he's written brilliant and complex storylines and his
+But he's written brilliant and complex storylines and

 work at the European Space Agency helped to keep him grounded in